Use Structural Family Therapy Mapping To Enhance SessionsJul 31, 2023

 Placing the Landmarks: Adding Family Members

-Next, you'll start populating this space with representations of each family member.
+Next, you'll start populating this space with representations of each member.
 Whether you choose objects or drawings, use each representation as a landmark in the emotional landscape.
 As you place each member, you're going to think about where they are in relationship to each other, AND the space you're using.
-If you're doing this for yourself as part of a conceptualization, think about what you have OBSERVED about the family over what they tell you.
+If you're doing this for yourself as part of a conceptualization, think about what you have OBSERVED about the clients over what they tell you.
 A family can't easily tell you about their dynamics or structure, it comes from your experience.

 Power and Hierarchy